 The Security Target [6] is the basis for this certification.
-It is based on the certified Protection Profile Smartcard IC Platform Protection Profile BSI-PP-0002-2001 [10].
+It is not based on a certified Protection Profile.

 The TOE Security Assurance Requirements (SAR) are based entirely on the assurance components defined in Part 3 of the Common Criteria (see part C or [1], Part 3 for details).
-The TOE meets the Assurance Requirements of the Evaluation Assurance Level EAL4 augmented by ADV_IMP.2 - Implementation of the TSF, ALC_DVS.2 - Sufficiency of security measures, AVA_MSU.3 - Analysis and testing for insecure states, AVA_VLA.4 - Highly resistant.
+The TOE meets the Assurance Requirements of the Evaluation Assurance Level EAL 2 augmented by ALC FLR.1.

-The TOE Security Functional Requirements (SFR) relevant for the TOE are outlined in the Security Target [6] resp.
-[9], chapter 5.1.
-They are selected from Common Criteria Part 2 and some of them are newly defined.
-Thus the TOE is CC Part 2 extended.
+The TOE Security Functional Requirements (SFR) relevant for the TOE are outlined in the Security Target [6], chapter 5.1.
+They are all selected from Common Criteria Part 2.
+Thus the TOE is CC Part 2 conformant.